Home (nightclub)

 Home was a music venue and nightclub located at 1 Leicester Square in central London.
-Resident DJ, Paul Oakenfold, played the main room on the third floor.
-Bar managed by Joseph Loveland and Steven Schroder.
 It was closed by Westminster Council in late March 2001 due to alleged evidence of open drug-dealing occurring within the club despite its famously tough door checks.
 The club went into receivership shortly after it was closed.
 It was part of the Home nightclub chain owned by Big Beats, including the clubs in Sydney and London, as well as the Homelands outdoor festivals.
 The decline of the club started earlier however due to Westminster council denying the club a 6am licence.

 History

 The club opened in September 1999 and during its existence it was one of the most popular clubs in the United Kingdom.
 It was considered to be foremost amongst the UK's superclubs whilst it was open.
 Paul Oakenfold was a resident DJ at the club and also its "director of music policy", and was one of many top DJs who were resident at the club.
-Weekly residents we also Steve Lawler, Tim Sheridan, Paul Barkworth and Dave Haslam.
+Weekly residents we also Steve Lawler, Parks & Wilson, Tim Sheridan, Paul Barkworth and Dave Haslam.
 Both Oakenfold and Lawler left before the demise of club, as did Darren Hughes one of the founders leaving Paul Barkworth taking over the club and the music programming.

 The premises had a legal fire capacity of 2,400 and was spread over 7 floors.
 Like many clubs a much higher number was usual.
 However, on most weekday nights the capacity was reduced to 1,775 and only floors 2-4 were open to the public.
 Weekends were at capacity from its birth to demise.
 Many of the staff and management ended up at the sister venue in Sydney, Australia.